Lookout Mountain, Tennessee: In popular culture

-Lookout Mountain is referenced in the 1986 The Transformers: The Movie as an area where Daniel Witwicky, and the Autobot Hot Rod where fishing when they noticed Decepticons aboard an incoming shuttle attempting to infiltrate Autobot City.
+Lookout Mountain is referenced in the 1986 The Transformers: The Movie as an area where Daniel Witwicky and the Autobot Hot Rod were fishing when they noticed Decepticons aboard an incoming shuttle attempting to infiltrate Autobot City.

 There are several Lookout Mountains within the continental United States.
 Which, if any, of these is the "Lookout Mountain" that appeared in The Movie is unclear.
 The pop-up commentary on the 20th Anniversary DVD states that this "Lookout Mountain" is in Chattanooga, Tennessee.
 In actuality, that Lookout Mountain is a plateau, with the northernmost point (as well as most of the tourist attractions and the city of Lookout Mountain, GA) just outside Chattanooga, with the majority being located in Georgia and Alabama.